Watkins Glen, New York

-Watkins Glen is a village and census-designated place in and the county seat of Schuyler County, New York, United States.
+Watkins Glen is a village in and the county seat of Schuyler County, New York, United States.
 As of the 2020 census, the population was 1,829.
 Watkins Glen lies between the towns of Dix and Reading.
-To the southwest of the village is the Watkins Glen International race track, which hosts annual NASCAR Cup Series and WeatherTech SportsCar Championship races, and formerly hosted the Formula One United States Grand Prix and various IndyCar races.
+To the southwest of the village is the Watkins Glen International race track, which hosts annual NASCAR Cup Series and WeatherTech SportsCar Championship races, and formerly hosted the United States Grand Prix and various IndyCar races.

-The village was the recipient of the ten-million-dollar Downtown Revitalization Initiative (DRI) grant in July 2017 to revitalize the Mixed Use Village Center (VC).
-Former governor of New York Andrew M. Cuomo awarded fourteen projects in hopes that they would be catalysts for increased private investment in the village.
-This grant was largely secured by the work of local government officials and the Schuyler County Partnership for Economic Development (SCOPED).
-As of December 2023, the majority of the awarded projects have been completed.

 History

 The settlement of the village began in 1791.
 First named "Jefferson" in 1842, the village was later renamed in 1852 to honor Dr. Samuel Watkins.
 Watkins' older brother John purchased property around the gorge in 1794 and constructed mills.
 After his brother's death, Samuel Watkins inherited the property and spent four decades building up the area with roads, shops, and a hotel.
 The newspaper Watkins Glen Review & Express has served the area since 1854.